-With the demand for healthcare professionals continuing to rise in the US, it’s the perfect time to look for your next healthcare job!
-While you may think that these increasing needs translate to a quick and effortless job search, you still need to come up with a well-thought-out plan in order to land your next role.
+With the demand for healthcare professionals continuing to rise in the US, there are many healthcare opportunities out there!
+While you may think that these increasing needs translate to a quick and effortless job search, you still need to come up with a well-thought-out plan in order to land your next healthcare job.

 Here are five things healthcare professionals should do in order to lead a successful healthcare job search: